The Art of Creativity

 Project Director & Facilitator

-Sarah Preece has worked in the Arts and Cultural Sector as a Manager and Practitioner for the last 15 years.
-She is a graduate of Goldsmiths College, London, a practicing artist and an experienced teacher and facilitator.
+Sarah Preece is a graduate of Goldsmiths College, London, a practicing artist and an experienced teacher and facilitator.
+She has worked in the Arts and Cultural Sector as a Manager and Practitioner for the last 17 years.
 Sarah has been affiliated with Birkbeck College, University College London to research the intrinsic value of creativity through studio practice and research.
-The MakingSpace Workshops are the result of this exploration and offer individuals the opportunity to explore and test practical ways of implementing these approaches.
-Sarah is also currently Executive Director of Battersea Arts Centre.
+The MakingSpace Workshops are the result of this research and artistic exploration and the findings have been put into practice in these workshops.
+They offer individuals the opportunity to explore and test practical ways of implementing creative approaches.